 Santa’s remarks in his motion to vacate default corroborated many of Sierra’s allegations, such as that Thomas opened up several JCETP bank accounts that no one else was able to access.

-However, according to prominent criminal defense attorney Chris Adams, who is representing Thomas in the matter, said that Santa’s remarks are false and the complaint as a whole is “politically motivated.”
+However, according to prominent criminal defense attorney Chris Adams, who is representing Thomas in the matter, Santa’s remarks are false and the complaint as a whole is “politically motivated.”

 One of Adams’ most high profile Hudson County cases was in December 2016, where he served as co-counsel for ex-West New York Mayor Felix Roque in a commercial bribery case where he was acquitted on all counts.

-Thomas was one of two officials who said in June that “millions” of dollars were misdirected to the New Jersey Re-entry Corporation, the non-profit run by the preceding JCETP executive director, former Gov. Jim McGreevey.
+Thomas was one of two officials who said in June that “millions” of dollars were misdirected to the New Jersey Re-entry Corporation, the non-profit run by the preceding JCETP executive director, former Gov. Jim McGreevey (D).

 They said their conclusions came from a forensic audit that is yet to be released publicly, with the reasoning at the time being that “law enforcement” was reviewing it.